-This dual-sport hybrid bike is built around a durable and light aluminum frame, available in a beautiful dark-blue color.
-The frame is complemented by an SR Suntour suspended fork with 80 mm of travel.
+This dual-sport hybrid bike is built around a durable and light heat-treated aluminum frame, available in a beautiful crimson red color.
+The frame is complemented by an SR Suntour suspension fork with 75 mm of travel.
 That’s definitely enough to make your ride more comfortable and protect your wrists from harsh bumps.

 Raleigh is not one of those companies that try to offer cheap bikes by taking shortcuts when it comes to components.
 Instead, Route 1 is equipped mostly with Shimano parts, taken from Tourney and Altus groupsets.